haiphucnguyen/BigDataDemo/README.md

 Requirements
 ============

-You must install [Docker](https://www.docker.com/) on your machine.
+* You must install [Docker](https://www.docker.com/) on your machine.

+* You should allocate at least 4 GB for your docker.
+I recommend 6 GB if you have enough resource.
+Go to Docker Desktop > Preferences > Advanced to configure the available RAM for docker.

 I develop the entire project uses Scala, Java on IntelliJ.
 If you want to enhance this project, I recommend to use IntelliJ as well.